title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 Every contract has to follow these rules :

 • At least one entrypoint, annotated with @entry , with a mandatory signature taking 2 arguments *(parameter, storage) and a return type.
-An entrypoint is function that is exposed as an external API.
+An entrypoint is a function that is exposed as an external API.

 • parameter: the entrypoint parameter.
 Mandatory and can be of any type.
-For example: an (ignored) variable starting with_ here, and of type unit (the type void on Ligo).
+For example: an (ignored) variable starting with_ here, and of type unit (the type void on LIGO).

 • return_: a mandatory pair of list of operation and the storage type (defined earlier).
 Return type naming is free but don't use an existing keyword like return.

 Note: Previous versions of LIGO used a single main function instead of a function for each entrypoint.
-This syntax is still valid, but it is harder to read and deprecated in Ligo V1.
+This syntax is still valid, but it is harder to read and deprecated in LIGO V1.

 A Poke variant parameter is generated from the poke entrypoint function under the hood.
 A variant is more or less equivalent of the Enum type in Javascript.
 A default main function is generated and act like as a dispatcher for each of your entrypoints.
 It means that this painful boilerplate is no more needed on the new syntax.